jwise/HoRNDIS/README.md

 * Assuming SIP Security is Disable; that the installation proceeds without errors.
 * Go to System Preferences → Security & Privacy and approve the HoRNDIS kernel extension. then restart macos.
-* * connect your phone to your Mac by USB.
+* Connect your phone to your Mac by USB.
 * Enter the settings menu on your phone.
 * In the connections section, below Wi-Fi and Bluetooth:
   * Select "More..."